How To Add A Link Section To WordPress

 (Link Categories)

 Tip: The default WordPress link category is called Blogroll .
-Unless you specify the category for a link, WordPress automatically assigns new links to the default category …
+Unless you specify a category when adding a link, WordPress will assign new links to the default category …

 Default link category